hafriz/Basic_Moodle_Administration_Modules/README.md

-# Basic Moodle Administration Modules
+# Technical Training and Modules for Moodle Administration

 This repository contains modular Moodle administration training materials for technical staff, LMS administrators, system administrators, and IT support teams.